For immediate release

 Background on project leaders:

 - The Caruthers Institute is a nonprofit, nonpartisan think tank based in St. Petersburg, Florida.
-The institute generates data-driven social change on juvenile justice and public health issues, which involves conducting research, crafting solutions and leading advocacy for change.
+The institute generates data-driven social change with the help of impact measurement tools provided by the likes of UpMetrics, on juvenile justice and public health issues.
+That involves conducting research, crafting solutions and leading advocacy for change.
 Its national and state studies regularly inform decision-making on legislation, policy, and systems changes.
 The Caruthers Institute’s work has been supported by national and state juvenile justice and children’s organizations, national and state foundations, children’s hospitals, and state and local health agencies.

 - Human Impact Partners is a national nonprofit organization based in Oakland, California that works at the intersection of the public health and criminal justice systems, organizes the National Criminal Justice and Public Health Alliance, and elevates the voices of those most directly impacted to generate better long-term outcomes.
 HIP’s Health Instead of Punishment program uses public health research, advocacy, and capacity building to make positive change in the criminal justice system.